Real-time optimal quantum control of mechanical motion at room temperature: Optimal quantum control

-In order to find the optimal control input $u(t)=-{\mathbf{k}^{\mathrm{T}}(t)}{\hat{\mathbf{z}}(t)}$ ($\mathbf{k}^{\mathrm{T}}(t)$ being the feedback vector) that minimizes the particle's energy, we solve the (deterministic) LQR problem~\cite{supplementary}.
+The particle's motion is controlled by a control input $u(t)$, which defines the feedback force that is applied to the particle via an external electric field: $F_\mathrm{fb} = qE_\mathrm{fb}(t) = \hbar u(t)/z_\mathrm{zpf}$ ($q$: the charge of the particle, $E_\mathrm{fb}(t)$: the electric field.)
+In order to find the optimal control input $u(t)=-{\mathbf{k}^{\mathrm{T}}(t)}{\hat{\mathbf{z}}(t)}$ ($\mathbf{k}^{\mathrm{T}}(t)$ being the feedback vector) that minimizes the particle's energy, we solve the (deterministic) LQR problem~\cite{kalman1960lqr,Doherty1999,methods}.
 The solution depends on the control effort, which can be parametrized by the feedback gain $g_{\mathrm{fb}}$.
 Adjusting this degree of freedom allows us to shape the closed-loop dynamics and steer the particle into the desired thermal state.
-The corresponding closed-loop covariance matrix of $\mathbf{z}$ is given by $\mathbf{\Sigma}(t)=\hat{\mathbf{\Sigma}}(t)+\langle \mathbf{\hat{z}}(t)\mathbf{\hat{z}}(t)^\mathrm{T}\rangle$, where $\langle \cdot\rangle$ denotes the expectation value with respect to the initial state of the system plus the environment.
+The corresponding closed-loop covariance matrix of $\mathbf{z}$ is given by $\mathbf{\Sigma}(t)=\hat{\mathbf{\Sigma}}(t)+\langle \mathbf{\hat{z}}(t)\mathbf{\hat{z}}(t)^\mathrm{T}\rangle_{\mathrm{cl}}$, where $\langle \cdot\rangle_{\mathrm{cl}}$ denotes the expectation value with respect to the classical stochastic process induced by the measurement.
 In the long term limit ($t \gg 1/\Gamma_\mathrm{meas}$), both $\mathbf{\Sigma}(t)$ and $\mathbf{\hat{\Sigma}}(t)$ converge to a steady state, which we denote by $\mathbf{\Sigma}^\mathrm{ss}$ and $\mathbf{\hat{\Sigma}}^\mathrm{ss}$ respectively.
-Then $\mathbf{\Sigma}^\mathrm{ss}$ and $\mathbf{\hat{\Sigma}}^\mathrm{ss}$ can be obtained by solving the stationary Riccati equation and the feedback vector $\mathbf{k}^{\mathrm{T}}(t)$ becomes constant.
+Then $\mathbf{\hat{\Sigma}}^\mathrm{ss}$ can be obtained by solving the stationary Riccati equation.
 Finally, we combine the stationary LQR and Kalman filter into a single time-discrete transfer function that solves the optimal quantum feedback problem in real time.
 It is implemented as a digital filter with a sampling time of $T_s = \SI{32}{\nano\second}$ in a \textsf{Red Pitaya} board equipped with a Xilinx Zynq 7010 FPGA.
 A key element of optimal estimation and control is the accurate mathematical description of the experimental setup including external noise processes, which relies on a careful calibration of the position readout.
 We calibrate our readout using Raman sideband thermometry from an out-of-loop heterodyne detection, which provides an absolute energy measurement that is compared to the simultaneously recorded homodyne position measurement.
-To avoid any possible distortion in the closed-loop position detection that may result in noise squashing~\cite{Poggio2007}, we perform the calibration at low feedback gains~\cite{supplementary}.
-This allows us to quantify all relevant noise processes and to calibrate the feedback force applied via the electrodes~\cite{supplementary}.
+To avoid any possible distortion in the closed-loop position detection that may result in noise squashing~\cite{Poggio2007}, we perform the calibration at low feedback gains~\cite{methods}.
+This allows us to quantify all relevant noise processes and to calibrate the feedback force applied via the electrodes~\cite{methods}.
 We ensure the accuracy of the conditional state computed by the Kalman filter by performing a thorough model verification.
 This is a crucial aspect, in particular because the dynamical equations for $\hat{\mathbf{\Sigma}}$ do not depend on the measurements but only on the model.
 Verification is done by computing the innovation sequence $\epsilon(t) = \zeta(t)-\hat{z}(t)$, which describes the difference between the position predicted by the Kalman filter $\hat{z}(t)$ and the actual measurement outcome $\zeta(t)$.
 For an optimally working filter, $\epsilon$ is a Gaussian zero-mean white noise process.
 We confirm this to be the case for our experiment, (see Figure \ref{fig:2}b-c).